Udon171/fam-star-quizary/readme.md

 ---

 ## Description
 **Fam Star Quizary** is a web-based family trivia game designed to deliver a fun, competitive, and interactive game show experience.
 Players can set up their profiles, choose difficulty levels, and compete in multiplayer quiz rounds featuring a wide variety of questions sourced from the OpenTDB API.
-The app features immersive visuals, sound effects, and animations to replicate the excitement of a TV game show, with a celebratory victory sequence for the winner.
+The app features immersive visuals, wobble effects, and animations to replicate the excitement of a TV game show, with a celebratory victory sequence for the winner.
 Its goal is to provide an engaging, accessible, and family-friendly quiz platform suitable for all ages.

 ## Website
 - **Website Link**: [View Website](https://udon171.github.io/fam-star-quizary/)